intuition-dev/INTUITION/_doc/docs/pug1.md

    <p> Hello World</p>
 </body>
 ```
 Pug is more concise, more powerful and easier to read and write than HTML.
-Unlike Markdown, it also retains all capabilities of HTML.
+Unlike [Markdown](https://en.wikipedia.org/wiki/Markdown), it also retains all capabilities of HTML.
+Because Markdown can be useful to integrate larger bodies of text into HTML, mbake also supports `include:markdown-it mytext.md` in Pug.

 We see Pug as a declarative 4th generation language (4GL).
 As we went from second generation assembly language (2GL) to higher level third generation (3GL, like C, C#, Java and JavaScript), our productivity jumped.
 Pug 4GL provides another huge productivity jump.